showyourwork/showyourwork/docs/config.rst

 relative to the repository root.
 Following each entry, provide a list of all files on which the script depends.
-These dependencies may either be static (such as helper scripts) or programmatically generated (such as datsets downloaded from Zenodo).
+These dependencies may either be static (such as helper scripts) or programmatically generated (such as datasets downloaded from Zenodo).
 In the latter case, instructions on how to generate them must be provided elsewhere (either via the ``zenodo`` key below or via a custom ``rule`` in the ``Snakefile``).
 In both cases, changes to the dependency will result in a re-run of the section of the workflow that executes the script.

+Dependencies may be specified as individual files or as entire directories.
+When a directory is specified, all files within it will be treated as dependencies of the script.

 **Required:** no